scottwinkler/terraform-provider-shell/README.md

 Get some coffee! ☕

 ## Examples
-There is nothing to configure for the provider, declare it like so:
+There is nothing to configure for the provider, you can declare it like so (or even omit it entirely):

 ```
 provider "shell" {}
 ```
 To use a data resource you need to implement the read command.
 Any output to stdout or stderr will show up in the logs, but to save the state, you must output a JSON payload to stdout.
 The last JSON object printed to stdout will be taken to be the state.
-The JSON shouln't be deeply nested and should be able to be marshalled into a `map[string]string`.
+The JSON can be a complex nested JSON, but will be flattened into a `map[string]string`.
 The reason for this is that your JSON payload variables can be accessed from the output map of this resource and used like a normal terraform output, so the value must be a string.

 ```
 data "shell_script" "user" {